eficode-academy/circle-ci-workshop/README.md

 > Hint: yYou can find lots of information about `$CIRCLE_SHA1` and the other environment variables provided by CircleCI in https://circleci.com/docs/2.0/env-vars/ and https://circleci.com/docs/2.0/env-vars/#built-in-environment-variables

+# Extra topics

-## Extra Reusing build cache
+## Reusing build cache

-CircleCI has a few different method for reusing files/artifacts produced in a job, in downstream jobs or even in subsequent builds.
+CircleCI has a few different methods for reusing files and artifacts produced in a job, in downstream jobs or even in subsequent builds.

-This is needed because each job in CircleCI is running in separate docker containers or machines, and no files are shared between these by default.
+This is needed because each job in CircleCI is running in a separate docker container or machine, and by default no files are shared between these.

 ### Caching